 School Health Service

-The Manchester School Health Service is commissioned by the MCC Population Health Team and provides holistic health and wellbeing support across Manchester’s key public health priorities.
+The Manchester School Health Service is commissioned by the the Population Health Team at Manchester City Council (MCC) and provides holistic health and wellbeing support across Manchester’s key public health priorities.
 We operate citywide across Manchester working in partnership with schools to improve the health outcomes of children, young people and their families.

 Please click here to view our current School Health Service Offer.